GSA-TTS/identity-idva-api-gateway/README.md

 ## Admin API Access

+:warning: Since GIVE manages the Kong configuration with [decK](https://docs.konghq.com/deck/overview/), see about using the [config file](kong.yaml) file to make changes before relying on the admin API directly. decK practices configuration-as-code and will interact with the admin API on your behalf.
+Only rely on the admin api if you *absolutely* have to.

-To access the Kong Admin API, you can set up SSH connections the app as shown below:
+If you still need direct access the Kong Admin API in cloud.gov, you can set up SSH connections the app as shown below:

 ```shell
 # Typical SSH access